dxnter/dotfiles/README.md

 echo 'nvim' >> symlink_dirs
 ```

-Lastly, run `make links` to create the new symbolic links.
+Lastly, run `make link` to create the new symbolic links.

 ## 📑 License